 The first winery that we visited was Summit Estate, located about 10 minutes north of Stanthorpe.
 There’s a sign at the door letting you known that they’re “fur baby friendly” and to bring them in!

 We enjoyed a tasting of many of their white, rose and red wines, although sadly the sparkling was out of stock.
-There’s a $7.50 charge of wine tasting, which is waived in return for purchasing a bottle.
-In addition to opening six days per week (closing on Tuesdays), they stay open late on Friday and Saturday evenings for for sunset sessions next to the vines.
+There’s a small charge for wine tasting, which is waived in return for purchasing a bottle.
+In addition to opening from Friday to Monday (double check the latest opening hours), they often stay open late on Friday and Saturday evenings for sunset sessions next to the vines.

 Some of the other dog-friendly cellar doors in the Granite Belt wine region include Ridgemill Winery, Robert Channon Wines and Balancing Heart Vineyard.
 Note that the latter two have resident dogs, so it’s best if your dog is relaxed around other dogs.
 For a more extensive listing of the latest dog-friendly wineries, ask your accommodation or check out this listing, which details which wineries allow dogs inside or outside.

 If you’d prefer to try some beer instead, head to Granite Belt Brewery.
 Surrounded by beautiful bushland, dogs are allowed at the tables on the lawn, plus quiet dogs are allowed up on the tables at the back verandah.
 Order a tasting paddle, with two sizes of glasses on offer, or just one of their many beers and ciders.
 If you don’t want to leave, some of their cabins onsite are pet-friendly.

 The Granite Belt region is named for the distinctive granite boulders that dot the landscape.
 Many of the most famous granite outcrops are found in Girraween National Park, located to the south of Stanthorpe.
 However, the park is of course off-limits to dogs.